joshuadavis1990/garden-planner/README.md

 ### PostgreSQL

 PostgreSQL was chosen for the Garden Planner API because it is a ubiquitous relational DBMS used with Flask applications that is open-source.
-This makes it a free application that brings with it the freedom to use, modify and implement it to suit business needs (/What is PostgreSQL?/).
+This makes it a free application that brings with it the freedom to use, modify and implement it to suit business needs (*What is PostgreSQL?*).
 Additionally, PostgreSQL supports a range of features, including support for:

 - writing database functions in a range of languages, including Python, JavaScript and Shell;
 - a large number of data types from basic types such as numeric and string, geometric types, JSON, monetary types, dates and arrays.
-PostgreSQL also allows the user to define their own complex data types (/The benefits of PostgreSQL/);
+PostgreSQL also allows the user to define their own complex data types (*The benefits of PostgreSQL*);
 - full-text search;
-- a variety of business sizes and needs as a result of its robust authentication, access control and privilege management systems (/The benefits of PostgreSQL/);
+- a variety of business sizes and needs as a result of its robust authentication, access control and privilege management systems (*The benefits of PostgreSQL*);
 - views, for information that is often queried;
 - attaching comments; and
 - write-ahead logging so the data can be recovered after a software crash.

-Like most other relational DBMS, PostgreSQL allows the user to store data in tables and query, modify and retrieve that data using relational algebra techniques through structured query language (SQL); however, PostgreSQL is technically an Object-Relational DBMS, meaning it has some additional functionality (/The benefits of PostgreSQL/).
-This includes defining complex data types, inheritance and overloading functions (/The benefits of PostgreSQL/).
+Like most other relational DBMS, PostgreSQL allows the user to store data in tables and query, modify and retrieve that data using relational algebra techniques through structured query language (SQL); however, PostgreSQL is technically an Object-Relational DBMS, meaning it has some additional functionality (*The benefits of PostgreSQL*).
+This includes defining complex data types, inheritance and overloading functions (*The benefits of PostgreSQL*).

 PostgreSQL has a large and active community of users and is well-supported with documentation and help guides.